“Agape” needed to resolve America’s divisiveness

 Considering, pondering and exploring where the ‘other side’ is coming from might be wise to adopt for our long-term survival.
 Having open discussions of differences and division is the starting point.

-May your Valentine’s Day be filled with eros, storge and philia, loving your family, friends and neighbors who are in need.
+I hope your Valentine’s Day was filled with eros, storge and philia, loving your family, friends and neighbors who are in need.
 And in the days ahead – when confronted with opposing opinions – may agape be applied trying to understand (vs. fighting, hating and despising) others who think differently.

 Let’s truly work together and practice agape to build a better “United” States of America.